LEAGUEDORA/Gangala_Testing/README.md

-The chromedriver is dependent on the version of the chromedriver.
+The chromedriver is dependent on the version of the chrome.

 To know the version of your chrome: